 Title Working in Partnership with Families to Support Individuals

 Level Three

 Credit Value 4

 Guided Learning Hours (GLH) 27

 OCN NI Unit Code CBF040

 Unit Reference No Y/618/4827

-Unit purpose and aim(s): This unit will enable the I with families to support individuals in a wide range
+Unit purpose and aim(s): This unit will enable the l with families to support individuals in a wide range

 Learning Outcomes Assessment Criteria

 Understand partnership working with families to support individuals.
 Evaluate the contribution of families to the care and support of individuals.
 Summarise factors that may affect the level of involvement of family members in care and support.
 Summarise potential issues or conflicts that may arise when working in partnership with families to support individuals.
-Explain how the attitudes of a practitioner might affect partnership working with families.
+Explain how the attitudes of a practitioner might affect partnership working with

-Be able to establish and maintain positive relationships with families.
+2. Be able to establish and maintain positive relationships with families. families.
 2.1.
 Demonstrate how to effectively communicate with family members in ways that respect their culture, experiences, expertise and the level of support needed.
 2.2.
 Explain the importance of family perceptions in relation to being dependable when providing support and how this may be achieved.
 2.3.
 Summarise strategies for addressing issues or conflicts that may arise in relationships with families.

 Be able to plan shared approaches for the care and support of individuals with families.
 3.1.
 Clarify own role, role of family members and roles of others in supporting an individual.
 3.2.
 Demonstrate how to effectively support an individual, family members and others to identify the desired outcomes of partnership working within scope of own role.
 3.3.
 Demonstrate how to effectively support family members to understand personcentred approaches and agreed ways of working.
 3.4.
 Demonstrate how to effectively identify ways to manage risks associated with sharing care or support.
 3.5.
 Negotiate agreement with an individual, family members and others on a process for monitoring the shared support care plan within scope of own role.

 4. Be able to work with families to access support in their role as carers.
+4.1.
+Demonstrate how to effectively identify the support required from families to fulfil their role.
 4.2.
-4.3.
-Demonstrate how to effectively identify the support required from families to fulfil their role.
-Demonstrate how to effectively provide accessible information about available resources for support.
-Demonstrate how to effectively work with family members to identify and access resources for support.
+Demonstrate how to effectively provide accessible information about available 4.3. resources for support.
+Demonstrate how to effectively work with family members to identify and access Do able to evaluation and record information F 1 resources for support.
 5. Be able to exchange and record information about partnership work with families.
-5.2.
-Demonstrate how to effectively and appropriately exchange information, within scope of own role, with an individual and family members in relation to: a) implementation of the support plan b) changes to needs and preferences 6.
-Be able to contribute to reviewing partnership work with families.
-6.2.
-Negotiate agreement regarding criteria and processes for reviewing partnership work with families within scope of own role.
+Demonstrate how to effectively and appropriately exchange information, within scope of own role, with an individual and family members in relation to: a) implementation of the support plan b) changes to needs and preferences Demonstrate how to accurately record information in line with agreed ways of working in relation to: a) progress towards outcomes b) effectiveness of partnership working 6.
+Be able to contribute to reviewing partnership work with families. processes for reviewing partnership work with families within scope of own role.
 Demonstrate how to effectively involve individuals and family members in the review process.
 7. Be able to provide feedback in relation to family support.
 7.2.
-7.3.
 Provide effective feedback to others about the support accessed by family members.
 Report accurately on gaps in the provision of support for family members.
 Explain appropriate ways to challenge information or support that is discriminatory or inaccessible.
+L of support for family members.
+Explain appropriate ways to challenge information or support that is discriminated.